readium/architecture/proposals/000-decorator-api.md

         * `bounds`: Fills the bounds layout.
         * `page`: Fills the anchor page, useful for dual page.
         * `viewport`: Fills the whole viewport.
+* `element: (Decoration) -> String`
+    * Closure used to generate a new HTML element for the given `Decoration`.
+    * Several elements will be created for a single decoration when using the `boxes` layout.
+    * The Navigator will automatically position the created elements according to the decoration's `Locator`.
+The template is only responsible for the look and feel of the generated elements.
+* `stylesheet: String?`
+    * A CSS stylesheet which will be injected in the resource, which can be referenced by the created elements.
+    * Make sure to use unique identifiers for your classes and IDs to avoid conflicts with the HTML resource itself.
+Best practice is to prefix with your app name. `r2-` and `readium-` are reserved by the Readium toolkit.

 ##### Cheatsheet